Anne Mills: Research

 Mills' major domain of research is on ways of providing efficient and equitable health care in low- and middle-income countries.
 Her work began in the 1980s in Nepal on the cost-effectiveness of interventions for malaria.

-She is a member of the Disease Control Priorities Project.
-Mills has been Vice-director London School of Hygiene and Tropical Medicine since 2011.
+She was a member of the Disease Control Priorities Project.
+Mills was Vice-director and then Deputy Director and Provost of the London School of Hygiene and Tropical Medicine from 2011 to 2023.
 She became a Foreign Associate of the Institute of Medicine in 2006, President of the International Health Economics Association in 2012 and joined the Board of Health Systems Global the same year.

 Honours

-In 2009, Mills was awarded the Prince Mahidol Award for Medicine in recognition of her contribution to the development of health economics and health systems research in Africa and Asia.
-She was elected to a Fellowship of the Academy of Medical Sciences in 2009.

 In the 2007 New Year Honours, Mills was appointed a Commander of the Order of the British Empire (CBE) "for services to Medicine".
 In the 2015 New Year Honours, she was appointed Dame Commander of the Order of St Michael and St George (DCMG) "for services to international health".

+In 2009, Mills was awarded the Prince Mahidol Award for Medicine in recognition of her contribution to the development of health economics and health systems research in Africa and Asia.

 Mills was elected a Fellow of the Academy of Medical Sciences (FMedSci) in 2009.
 She was elected a Fellow of the Royal Society (FRS) in 2013.